bertspaan/tutorial-historical-addresses/README.md

 ![Scan of 1854 New York City Directory showing William E. Kelly's address](images/city-directory-example-1.jpg)

-This address on 1875 map:
+This address on an 1875 map:

 ![Part of 1875 map showing 374 Bowery in Manhattan](images/374-bowery.jpg)